huwwpnotes/huwwpnotes.github.io/pages/web.md

 ## Deserialization

 Deserialization of untrusted data (user input) can escape whatever is parsing the data and sometimes perform code execution, include additional data, etc.

 ---

+## Insecure Direct Object Referenece

+Insecure Direct Object Referenece (IDOR) is where an application uses client-provided input to access data and objects AND this input is not properly handled allowing authorization bypasses/disclosure of private data.

+---